Building Photographs

 *All captions were translated from Hebrew

-THE CARAVAN PARKED AT A MILITARY OUTPOST WAS DIVIDED INTO THREE ROOMS: A CLINIC IN THE CENTRE, A BEDROOM FOR SIX SOLDIER-MEDICS ON THE SIDE [WITH TWO DRAWINGS I COPIED FROM URI REISMANN HANGING ON THE WALL], AND THE DOCTOR’S ROOM ON THE OTHER SIDE, WHERE HE BOTH RECIEVED SOLDIER-PATIENTS AND SLEPT.
-AS FAR AS I RECALL, PALESTINIAN DETAINEES WERE EXAMINED OUTSIDE.
+THE CARAVAN, PARKED AT A MILITARY OUTPOST, WAS DIVIDED INTO THREE ROOMS: A CLINIC IN THE CENTER, A BEDROOM FOR SIX SOLDIER-MEDICS ON THE SIDE [WITH TWO DRAWINGS I COPIED FROM URI REISMANN, HANGING ON THE WALL], AND THE DOCTOR’S ROOM, ON THE OTHER SIDE – WHERE HE BOTH RECEIVED SOLDIER-PATIENTS AND SLEPT.
+AS FAR AS I RECALL, PALESTINIAN DETAINEES WERE EXAMINED OUTSIDE

 A GROUND-WORKER PROSTRATING UNDER THE SHADOW OF A SHOVEL IN WEST JERUSALEM

-A FEW DETAILS STAND OUT IN A PICTURE OF ME SITTING IN MY PARENTS’ SEALED ROOM.
-TO THE LEFT, THERE’S A DRAWING OF A NUDE MALE MODEL THAT MY MOM CREATED ABOUT A DECADE AGO.
-ON THE RIGHT, YOU CAN SEE THE CHARGING STATION FOR MY DAD’S CAR VACUUM CLEANER.
+A FEW DETAILS STAND OUT IN A PICTURE OF ME, SITTING IN MY PARENTS’ SEALED ROOM DURING THE IRAQI MISSILE ATTACK.
+TO THE LEFT, HANGS A DRAWING OF A NUDE MALE MODEL THAT MY MOM CREATED ABOUT A DECADE EARLIER, AND ON THE RIGHT, MY DAD HAD INSTALLED A CHARGING STATION FOR HIS CAR VACUUM CLEANER

 WHEN I WAS SENT TO DOCUMENT THE REMAINS OF HOUSES IN LIFTA VILLAGE IN JERUSALEM, THE FIRST PHOTO I TOOK WAS OF THE OUTSIDE.